Devansh-Mahajan/My-Website/index.md

 ### [[200 ETH Zurich/ETH BSc EECS - Overview|ETH Zurich]]
 Notes and reflections from my ETH journey, spanning electronics, computer systems, algorithms, data structures, and applied mathematics.

+The goal here is not to only summarise the lectures but also document the learning process including additional Literature used and applying the theory concepts in projects.
 ### IMO + Putnam
 Exploring mathematical concepts through IMO and Putnam problem-solving, including advanced topics in algebra, geometry, and number theory.